thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 ## How Can Monty Learn Without Back-Propagation for Credit Assignment?

 Attempts to explain how back-propagation might exist in the brain require problematic assumptions, such as 1:1 assocations between neurons that are not observed experimentally.
-Furthermore, systems reliant on back-propagation display undeseriable learning characteristics, such as catastrophic forgetting, and the requirement for large amounts of training data.
+Furthermore, systems reliant on back-propagation display undesirable learning characteristics, such as catastrophic forgetting, and the requirement for large amounts of training data.

 In Monty, we make use of associative learning, together with a strong spatial inductive bias, to enable rapid learning without the use of back-propagation.
 Although we do not currently use modifiable "weights", one way to conceptualize this is as a form of Hebbian learning in a Hopfield (associative memory) network, where memories are embedded in reference frames, rather than a single, homogenous population of neurons.